gt-marine-robotics-group/Virtuoso/virtuoso_perception/README.md

 ### camera_processing/resize_node.py
 This node resizes the incoming image so as to make image computations further down the stack less computationally expensive.
 Note that this node's service is not typically called, but instead the class is used in a different node in order to avoid sending unnecessarily sending images over the network.

-### buoys/find_buoys_node.py
+### buoys/buoy_lidar_node.py
 This node uses the euclidean clusters to determine the location of buoys (Lidar).
 Buoys are assigned a value corresponding to their height.
 Buoys with a value >= 1 are considered "tall" buoys.

-### buoys/buoy_filter_node.py
+### buoys/buoy_cam_filter_node.py
 This node takes processed image data and filters out objects that are not one of the buoy types specified.
+First a color filter is applied.
+Then, two clustering algorithms can be used to identify the buoys.
+The first is CV2's find_contours function.
+The second is a DBSCAN-like algorithm which we have found more success with (check the Other Algorithms of Note section).
 It returns the contours of these buoys.

 ### buoys/channel_node.py
 This node, when requested, will identify a channel made from two buoys using either lidar or stereo vision or both (as requested).
 If no buoys are found, the service will return two null points.
 If only one buoy is found, the service will return two identical points.
 If two buoys are found, the service will return two distinct points.